ableasdale/ml-log-analyser/README.md

 ### To build and run

+1. Ensure Apache Maven is installed and configured on your host [https://maven.apache.org/](https://maven.apache.org/)
+2. cd to the root of the directory
-1. `mvn clean install`
+3. Run: `mvn clean install`
-2. `mvn exec:java -Dexec.mainClass="com.marklogic.analyser.Server"`
+4. Run: `mvn exec:java -Dexec.mainClass="com.marklogic.analyser.Server"`

 Then go to http://localhost:9997